geraintpalmer/SAS-R/ProblemSheets/R-problem-sheet.md

 35. Download the files [Files_1-200.zip](../Data/C4/Files_1-200.zip) and create a function that automatically imports them.

 36. Include the some of the above code in a script file that could be run using the source command and re run whenever the above data sets get updated.

+37. (_Challenge: C5_) Find an example and illustrate the use of one (or more) of the following R packages:

+    - sqldf
+    - ggplot2
+    - twitteR

+38. Using sql, create a copy of the MMM and JJJ data sets, including all the variables.

+39. Using sql, create the previous copies selecting just the variables, Name, Age, Sex, Random\_Number, as well as the bmi of the observations.

+40. For the following data set:

+        Var1, Var2, Var3, Var4, Var5
+        A, 1, A, 2, B
+        A, 1, A, 2, B
+        B, 1, A, 1, C
+        C, 2, B, 2, D
+        C, 2, C, 1, E

+    1. Create a copy of the data set removing complete duplicate rows.
+    2. Create a copy of the data set removing duplicates of Var2.
+    3. Create a copy of the data set removing duplicates of Var3 and Var4.
+    4. Create a copy of the data set selecting only observations where Var2 \\(>\\) Var4.
+    5. Create a copy of the data set ordering by Var1.
+    6. Create a data set containing the mean, std, max, min and variance of Var4 and Var2 by Var1.

+41. Download the data sets [dogs.csv](../Data/C5/dogs.csv) and [cats.csv](../Data/C5/cats.csv) use sql to:

+    1. create an inner join.
+    2. a left outer join.
+    3. a right outer join (you won't be able to use sql for this in R).
+    4. a full outer join (you won't be able to use sql for this in R).

+42. Create a histogram for the Height of people in the JJJ data set.

+43. Modify the above plot to be a density plot with your own legends labels and title.

+44. Obtain a scatter plot of weight against height for people in the JJJ data set.

+45. Modify the above plot so that the points are proportional to the age.

+46. Obtain a box plot for the Height of people in the JJJ data set by sex.

+47. Obtain a scatter plot of Weight against Height with a smoothed trend line.

+48. Obtain histograms of height against weight, compartmentalised by sex.

+49. Create a scatter plot with a fitted linear model for Height against Weight for all people in MMM and JJJ.
+Compartmentalise your graphs based on the data set and the sex.

+50. Save the above graph to file.

+51. Get all of todays trends on twitter.

+52. Search for all tweets with the `orms` hashtag.

+53. Find the tweets from INFORMS.

+54. (_Class Test 2012-2013_) Create a function that will give all numbers less than \\(k\\) (an input), not divisible by \\(3,7\\) or \\(13\\).
+Furthermore let your function take as input the name of a file and write those numbers to a csv file with that name.

+    Demonstrate this with \\(k=2341\\) and the file name "classtest".

+55. (_Class Test 2012-2013_) Using either SAS or R:

+    The files [Game_1.csv](./Data/Game_1.csv), [Game_2.csv](./Data/Game_2.csv), [Game_3.csv](./Data/Game_3.csv), [Game_4.csv](./Data/Game_4.csv), [Game_5.csv](./Data/Game_5.csv), [Game_6.csv](./Data/Game_6.csv) contain data for guesses of the game "2/3rds of the average":

+    > "All individuals must guess a number between 0 and 100 (inclusive).
+The winner of the game is the guess that is closest to two thirds of the average of all guesses."

+    1. Obtain histograms showing the distribution of guesses in each individual game and over all games (i.e. produce 7 plots).
+    2. Identify the winning guess in each individual game and over all games.
+    3. Every game is played with a different number of players, obtain a scatter plot of the winning guesses against the number of players (include the overall).
+    4. Comment on the relationship (if any) between the number of players and the winning guess.

+56. (_Class Test 2013-2014_) Using both SAS and R (in other words attempt this question using SAS and then using R):

+    Create a data set with two variables: "Week" and "Ranking".
+For every week of the MAT013 course (1-5 including this class test) give a ranking of your enjoyment of each week of the course (1 being the best).
+Write some code (in both SAS and R) to sort this data set in descending order of the enjoyment ranking.

+57. (_Class Test 2013-2014_) Using R:

+    Obtain the profits (income \\(-\\) costs) of each company that is present in **both** data sets [incomes.csv](./Data/incomes.csv) and [costs.csv](./Data/costs.csv).

+    Draw a histogram of these profits and also obtain a linear relationship between income and profits.

+58. (_Class Test 2013-2014_) Using either SAS or R:

+    1. Write code that will obtain \\(k\\) random points \\((x,y)\\) where \\(x,y\\) are uniformly sampled between 0 and 1.
+    2. Identify how many of these points satisfy \\(x^2+y^2\leq 1\\) (this number will be referred to as \\(N=N(k)\\)).
+    3. Plot \\(\frac{4N(k)}{k}\\) for \\(1\leq k\leq 5000\\) and comment on the result.